 Did you know that the students at Flinders represent over 90 of the world’s countries?
 Conversation groups and Flinders Mates are a fun and informal way to meet other students, to have interesting conversations in English, to share your culture and to build international friendships and networks.

 Conversation Groups for Students

-(Mondays, Tuesdays, and Wednesdays with Deb and Toh * subject to change)
+(Tuesdays, and Wednesdays with Dave and Toh * subject to change)

 By participating in interesting and engaging conversations (in English), you will get an opportunity to learn about different cultures and connect with people from around the world in a relaxed, friendly environment.
 Conversation Groups are also a great way to complement your studies at Flinders, by enhancing your understanding of other cultures – a vital skillset in a global workforce.

 If you are an International Student and are wanting to attend workshops that are specific to enhancing your academic language skills please also visit the Student Learning Support Service.
 Conversation groups can contribute to making your time as a Flinders student memorable.